-Hazardous waste - Any material that is subject to the Hazardous Waste Manifest Requirements of the U.S. Environmental Protection Agency specified in 40 CFR Part 262.
+Hazardous Waste - For the purposes of this chapter, means any material that is subject to the Hazardous Waste Manifest Requirements of the U.S. Environmental Protection Agency specified in 40 CFR Part 262.

-Intermediate bulk container (IBC) - A rigid or flexible portable packaging, other than a cylinder or portable tank, which is designed for mechanical handling.
-Standards for IBCs manufactured in the United States are set forth in subparts N and O Part 178.
+Intermediate Bulk Container (IBC) - A rigid or flexible portable packaging, other than a cylinder or portable tank, which is designed for mechanical handling.
+Standards for IBCs manufactured in the United States are set forth in subparts N and O Sec.
+178.

-Limited quantity - The maximum amount of a hazardous material for which there may be specific labeling or packaging exception.
+Limited Quantity - The maximum amount of a hazardous material for which there may be specific labeling or packaging exception.

-Marking - The descriptive name, identification number, instructions, cautions, weight, specification, or UN marks or combinations thereof, required by this subchapter on outer packaging of hazardous materials.
+Marking - The descriptive name, identification number, instructions, cautions, weight, specification or UN marks or combinations thereof, required by this subchapter on outer packaging of hazardous materials.